freedomofpress/securedrop-protocol/README.md

 bash demo.sh
 ```

-The demo script will clean past keys and file, flush redis, generate a new PKI, generate and upload journalists and simulate submissions and replis from different sources/journalists.
+The demo script will clean past keys and files, flush Redis, generate a new PKI, start the server, generate and upload journalists and simulate submissions and replies from different sources/journalists.

 ### Source
 #### Help